 Make the obligatory face masks as your fashion statements.
-Since they have become a necessary accessory, you can wear them with style.
+Since they have become a necessary accessory, you can wear them with style Stay Calm and Carry on.
 Fashion gurus have already introduced colours and patterns that match your outfit, marketers use them as a new means of promotion, putting logos and slogans of well known companies, and various campaigners are using the space to promote their values.

 Nobody stops you from sharing time with friends.
 You can still have them around, although at limited number.
 Maybe it is time to evaluate your relationships and choose those who you really feel most comfortable with at your wedding, birthday, or housewarming party.
 Choose quality over quantity.

 How many times have you dreamt of having more space on a crowded train or bus?
 Now you have a chance, as sitting or standing next to a stranger is becoming a social faux pas.
 Social distancing rules finally allow you to use the adjacent seat for your bags, while two-way system prevents you from bumping into a passenger rushing like a headless chicken in an opposite direction to catch their train.

 Last but not least – stay sane

 Distract yourself from worries and find your own peace in activities that you always wanted to do.
 Take up a new hobby, whether it’s knitting, cooking, yoga or painting-by-numbers.
 You never know what hidden talents and potentials lie within you, until you try, and now it’s a perfect timing, as you need to keep you mind away from the threats of coronavirus.